derekayres/udacity-neighborhood-map/README.md

   npm start

+  open app in the browser at:  localhost: 8000

 NOTE: The service workers for this app will only cache the site when it is in production mode.